coding-blocks/blog.codingblocks.com/_posts/2016-09-26-learn-to-code-early.md

 ---
 layout: post
 title: "Learn to Code Early"
 description:
 headline:
 modified: 2016-09-26 20:33:22 +0530
 category: message
 tags: []
 feature-img:
 mathjax:
 chart:
+author: 'Manmohan Gupta'
 comments: true
 featured: false
 ---
 Dear Student,
 My name is Manmohan Gupta - a coder, entrepreneur, co-founder at Nagarro (a custom business consulting and technology services company) and Vidyamandir Classes.
 I thought this would be the right time to share my experience of the IT industry and the world of coding with you.

 ### Is programming here to stay?